|

 They start by finding out who among their important outside audiences is behaving in ways that help or hinder the achievement of their objectives.
 Then, they list them according to how severely their behaviors affect their organization.

-you and your PR colleagues will have to monitor those perceptions yourself.
+Next, they take steps to find out precisely HOW most members of that key outside audience perceive their organization.
+Now, if you don�t have the budget to pay for what could be costly professional survey counsel, you and your PR colleagues will have to monitor those perceptions yourself.
 Actually, they should be quite familiar with perception and behavior matters.

 Best way to get that activity under way is to meet with members of that outside audience and ask questions like �Are you familiar with our services or products?� �Have you ever had contact with anyone from our organization?
 Was it a satisfactory experience?� Be sensitive to negative statements, especially evasive or hesitant replies.
 And watch carefully for false assumptions, untruths, misconceptions, inaccuracies and potentially damaging rumors.
 When you find such, they will need to be corrected, as they usually lead to negative behaviors.